wetransform-os/ProMCDA/README.md

 These are just a few examples of how MCDA can be applied across a wide range of fields to support decision-making processes that involve multiple, often conflicting, criteria.
 The specific application of MCDA will depend on the context and the goals of the decision-maker.
+The final goal is to facilitate a process of informative decision-making that is transparent, reliable and explainable.

-Before using ```ProMCDA```, we suggest you first to get familiar with the main steps and concepts of an MCDA method: the normalization of the criteria values; their polarities and weights; and the aggregation of information into a composite indicator.
+Before using ```ProMCDA```, we suggest you first to get familiar with the main steps and concepts of an MCDA method: the normalization of the criteria values; setting the polarities and weights of the indicators; and the aggregation of information into a composite indicator (CI).
 In MCDA context an *alternative* is one possible course of action available; an *indicator*, or *criterion*, is a parameter that describes the alternatives.
 The variability of the MCDA scores are caused by:

 - the sensitivity of the algorithm to the different pairs of normalization/aggregation functions (--> sensitivity analysis);
-- the randomness that can be associated to the weights (--> robustness analysis);
+- the randomness that can be associated to the weights (--> robustness analysis weights);
-- the uncertainty associated with the indicators (--> robustness analysis).
+- the uncertainty associated with the indicators (--> robustness analysis indicators).

 Here we define:
 - the **sensitivity analysis** as the one aimed at capturing the output score stability to the different initial modes;